-- (1) The MSIP has elected a 10% withdrawal option, which enables the MSIP to receive withdrawals, with 5 days notice, of 10% of its capital account balance at the Fund's previous fiscal year end.
-In addition, the MSIP may make a withdrawal from its capital account, in whole or in part, as of any fiscal quarter end, upon at least 90 days' prior written notice to the general partner.
-Further, approximately \$20,500,000 is held in a side pocket arrangement at June 30, 2018, with up to a 10-year lockup period and 1-3 year extensions. - (2) These funds have initial 10-year terms or 12-year terms, unless extended or dissolved sooner in accordance with the limited partnership agreements.
-Future commitments to these funds approximate \$8,100,000 and \$10,600,000 at June 30, 2018 and 2017, respectively.
+- (1) The Fund's terms allow for 5-day notice withdrawals at any month-end totaling up to 10% of its account balance at the Fund's previous fiscal year end, (plus any capital contributions to the Fund during the current year).
+In addition, the MSIP may make withdrawals from its capital account, of up to 100% of its Agility Global Equities, Agility Fixed Income, and Agility Real Asset holdings, as well as 25% of its Agility Absolute Return holdings, as of any fiscal quarter end, with at least one quarter's prior written notice to the general partner.
+Further, approximately \$11.6 million and \$7.6 million of MSIP's investment in the Fund is considered illiquid at June 30, 2019 and 2018, respectively, with up to a 10-year lockup period and 1-3 year extensions. - (2) These funds have initial 10-year terms or 12-year terms, unless extended or dissolved sooner in accordance with the limited partnership agreements.
+Future commitments to these funds approximate \$5,345,000 and \$8,100,000 at June 30, 2019 and 2018, respectively.
 Private capital and real estate funds are generally made through limited partnerships.
 Under the terms of such agreements, the MSIP may be required to provide additional funding when capital or liquidity calls are made by fund managers.
 These partnerships have a limited existence, and they may provide for annual extensions for the purpose of disposing portfolio positions and returning capital to investors.
 However, depending on market conditions, the inability to execute the fund's strategy, or other factors, a manager may extend the terms of a fund beyond its originally anticipated existence or may wind the fund down prematurely.
 The Foundation cannot anticipate such changes because they generally arise from unforeseeable events, but should they occur they could reduce liquidity or originally anticipated investment returns.
 Accordingly, the timing and amount of future capital or liquidity calls in any particular future year are uncertain.

-- (3) At June 30, 2018, the MSIP invests in four natural resource investments, which have terms ending in 2019, 2022, 2025 and 2026.
+- (3) At June 30, 2019 and 2018, the MSIP invests in four natural resource investments, which have terms ending in 2019, 2022, 2025 and 2026.
 Investments with lockup periods are subject to one or more one to two-year extensions.
-Future commitments to these funds approximate \$10,300,000 and \$5,500,000 June 30, 2018 and 2017, respectively. - (4) Generally, MSIP's investments in absolute return strategies (or hedge funds) allow early redemption for specified fees.
+Future commitments to these funds approximate \$8,695,000 and \$10,300,000 June 30, 2019 and 2018, respectively. - (4) Generally, MSIP's investments in absolute return strategies (or hedge funds) allow early redemption for specified fees.
 The terms and conditions upon which an investor may redeem an investment vary, usually with the majority requiring 60 days to 12 months notice after the initial lock up period, which may be from one to three years.
-At June 30, 2018 and 2017, the Foundation had no absolute return strategy investments for which an otherwise redeemable investment was not redeemable. - (5) Bulldog Forest properties totaling approximately \$27,806,000 and \$20,237,000 at June 30, 2018 and 2017, respectively, may be held in perpetuity or liquidated at the Foundation's discretion.
+At June 30, 2019 and 2018, the Foundation had no absolute return strategy investments for which an otherwise redeemable investment was not redeemable. - (5) Bulldog Forest properties totaling approximately \$21,608,000 and \$27,806,000 at June 30, 2019 and 2018, respectively, may be held in perpetuity or liquidated at the Foundation's discretion.
 Other properties are for immediate sale. - (6) The Foundation currently has no plans to surrender these policies prior to maturity, but cash would be realized in a minimal amount of time if an insurance policy is canceled.

-The following table presents the Foundation's activities for the years ended June 30, 2018 and 2017 for contributed properties held for investment classified as Level 3:
+The following table presents the Foundation's activities for the years ended June 30, 2019 and 2018 for contributed properties held for investment classified as Level 3: